-When interviewing potential advisors to work on your family’s behalf, you should ask a number of pertinent questions, beyond just getting basic contact and bio information, education, and credentials.
+When interviewing potential advisors to work on your family’s behalf, you should ask a number of pertinent questions beyond just getting basic contact and bio information, education, and credentials.
+Those of you with over $10 million of investable liquid assets can qualify for a free copy of our book which takes a deep dive into wealth management and achieving financial serenity, just click here.
 You want to hire an advisor who is familiar and capable of dealing with someone of your net worth.

 The insights you’ll discover from our published book will help you integrate a variety of wealth management tools with financial planning, providing guidance for your future security alongside complex financial strategies, so your human and financial capital will both flourish.

 Clients frequently share with us how the knowledge gained from this book helped provide them tremendous clarity, shattering industry-pitched ideologies while offering insight and direction in making such important financial decisions.